CoronaAPI/Landingpage/docs/guide/README.md

 To add a new datasource, you can add a new scraper to the [@lazd/coronadatascraper](https://github.com/lazd/coronadatascraper) repo.

-A scraper is a simply a small program that gets executed and can "scrape" the data from, for example, news articles from the Berlin Morningpost to get the newest data into a useable format.
+A scraper is simply a small program that gets executed and can "scrape" the data from, for example, news articles from the Berlin Morningpost to get the newest data into a useable format.

 Adding a new scraper is as easy as adding the code to their repo.
 In short, it should return an object with the following info: